lbissot/Master-Thesis/Dataset_creation/README.md

 ### `dataset_creation_toy.ipynb`

-This file should not be looked at, it is simply a crash test for the implementation of the functions.
+This file shows examples of how to use the functions located in util in order to build the dataset.